If you want to get fitter without puffing, feel healthier, have better balance and live stronger for longer, then tai chi and qigong can help.

 Since 1997, Dr Lam has worked with tai chi and medical experts to create a series of Tai Chi for Health programmes that are easy and enjoyable to learn and, at the same time, deliver significant health benefits.

-Tai chi is becoming very popular around the world for health improvement, and for good reasons.
-Scientific studies show that tai chi can help manage chronic conditions such as arthritis, heart disease and diabetes.
+Tai chi and qigong have become very popular around the world for health improvement and for good reasons.
+Medical studies and clinical trials show that tai chi can help manage chronic conditions such as arthritis, heart disease and diabetes.
 In addition, it can improve immunity and reduce stress.
-In fact, tai chi can improve almost any aspect of health.
+In fact, tai chi and qigong can improve almost any aspect of health.

 Wave goodbye to the aches and pains of the gym and to wearing Lycra.
-Instead, slip into comfy clothes to say “Kia Ora” to tai chi and a better way to get fitter, healthier and to live stronger for longer.
+Instead, slip into comfy clothes to say “Kia Ora” to tai chi, qigong and a better way to get fitter, healthier and to live stronger for longer.